SpotCollector Online Help Contents

 If SpotCollector is connected to a DXCluster, you can disconnect without closing the DXCluster window by clicking the Disconnect button in the window's lower-left corner.
 The Disconnect button will then be replaced by a Connect button, which when clicked will re-establish the connection as specified by the current connection parameters.

-You can specify an initial cluster command to be executed after logging in to each DXCluster.
+You can specify an initial cluster command for each DX Cluster to execute after logging in.

 Telnet-accessible DXClusters that utilize DX Spider can be configured to disable the "prompt sequence" that enables SpotCollector to confirm that you've logged in, preventing the cluster's LED-like status indicator from advancing from yellow to green.
 To correct this, enter the following command:

-Telnet-accessible DXClusters that utilize DX Spider software can be configured to append the spotting station's Maidenhead Gridsquare to each spot.
+Telnet-accessible DXClusters that are controlled by DX Spider software can be configured to append the spotting station's Maidenhead Gridsquare to each spot.
 DXKeeper can properly decode spots with appended gridsquares, and will record such gridsquares in the DXCC Database's OriginGrid field.
 To enable a cluster running DX Spider to append spotting station gridsquares, enter the following command:

 Some DXClusters are parts of a sub-network that permits only a single connection.
 For example, if DXClusters A and B are part of the same sub-network and you are connected to A, connecting to B will cause the connection with A to silently drop.
 If SpotCollector is configured to automatically reconnect dropped connections, then when SpotCollector reconnects with A, the connection with B will silently drop - ad infinitum.
 Thus after configuring SpotCollector to connect to a new DXCluster, monitor the messages in its Source Window for a few minutes; if you see a spontaneous reconnection, the new DXCluster may be part of a sub-network to which you are already connected, in which case you should choose a different DXCluster.